 - Harmless Villain: To the point where he stopped being a villain altogether and became an anti-hero.

 - Heel–Face Turn: Implied.
-While he's still not exactly a hero, he doesn't go out of his way to mess with Mario and his friends anymore and even helps them on occasions.
+While he's still not exactly a hero, he doesn't go out of his way to mess with Mario and his friends anymore and even helps them on occasion.